infor-design/enterprise/README.md

 ## Managing Local Dev with Make and Docker Compose
 * `make up` To start your Local Dev ENV which will
 * `make watch` To start `grunt watch`
-* The synced dev server is available on `http://localhost:4000`
+* In a browser, go to: `http://localhost:4000`
-* NOTE that any changes you make will trigger Sass to recompile and the browser will reload thanks to live reload
+* NOTE any changes that you make will trigger Sass to recompile and the browser will reload thanks to live reload

 ## Running The Unit Tests
 * `make unit-test` To run the unit tests